AntonOzerov/PowerBI_Data_Analytics/Customer_churn_ analysis_project/README.md

 - How does group contract affect churn?
 - Which contract churn more: Yearly or Monthly?
 - Does unlimited data plan affect churn rates?
+- What influence does payment method have on churn?

 ## The Analysis